equinor/TimeSeriesAnalysis/readme.md

 # TimeSeriesAnalysis
-An open-source library for development and acceptance testing of time-series-based algorithms that may incude
+An open-source library for development and testing of time-series-based algorithms, including
 - Transients/dynamic model identification,
-- dynamic simulation,
+- dynamic simulation, and
-- filtering, and
 - advanced industrial PID-control.

 The library can be used from C#, Matlab or Python.